Ttesori/100-days/README.md

 ## 2/22/2022 (Day 33)

 - Continued working on Wordle clone project, the React memories are starting to flood back.
-Will definitely be ready to get back to GroceryMapper after this!
+Will definitely be ready to get back to GroceryMapper soon!

 ## 2/21/2022 (Day 32)